balping/laravel-blade-function/README.md

 This package is meant to help *presenting* small things.
 But only where blade syntax comes handy.

 I created this package because many times I found myself treating partials as functions.
-Which can be pretty ugly and unconvinient, especially when you  pass some data *as argument*.
+Which can be pretty ugly and convenient, especially when you  pass some data *as argument*.
-So I'd say, when you  want to extract some *blade* code, but you don't feel like putting it into a seperate partial view, that's when you probably want to use a blade function.
-It might be also a good idea to wrap partial includes in functions (see example below).
+So I'd say, when you  want to extract some *blade* code, but you don't feel like putting it into a separate partial view, that's when you probably want to use a blade function.
+It might be also a good idea to wrap partial includes in functions ([see example below](#wrapping-partials)).

-Keep in mind, that in most cases it is a good idea to separete logic and presentation.
+Keep in mind, that in most cases it is a good idea to separate logic and presentation.
-So you shouldn't use this for parsing data or calculatig fibonacci numbers (however you can, see the examples).
+So you shouldn't use this for parsing data or calculating factorial series (however you can, see the [example](#factorials)).
 It's neither the best choice for helper functions where you format some data without html (ex.: you can create an `app/Http/helpers.php`  file where you can add your custom date formatting functions, etc.)